2025 COTA Local Rules and Regulations

 • If early play is requested and inclement weather occurs, the line/s affected will default to the regular day of play.
 In cases of early play, only lines affected will be exchanged between captains.

-E. If inclement weather occurs, matches must be rescheduled.
-See section VI.
+E. If inclement weather occurs matches must be rescheduled.
+See section VII.
 Rescheduling below.
-Any changes to a team or individual match start time/day need to be emailed to the program coordinator/LLC prior to the match, with both captains included in correspondence.
+Any changes to a team or individual match start time/day need to be emailed to the Program Coordinator/Local League Coordinator prior to the match, with both captains included in correspondence.
 The e-mail is to include: team names, league, level, new date, time, line # and location.

 H. The captains may agree on the order of play.
 However, if no prior agreement is made then the order of play will be #1 singles, #1 doubles, #2 singles, #2 doubles and #3 doubles.
 Players in the second time slot must be available one hour after the first time slot begins; players in the third time slot must be available 2 hours after the first time slot begins.

 I. If a team must default one or more positions at the start of the match, it should follow the guidelines stated in the USTA Regulations handbook.
-Defaults must come from the bottom of the line-up, at either singles or doubles.
+Defaults must come from the bottom of the line-up, at either singles or doubles, except for Trilevel.
+Please see Trilevel Rules and Regulations for additional information.

-J. Team Captains or representatives must have lineups in written form BEFORE arriving to the match site.
-Team captains or representatives must simultaneously exchange written lineups with their opponents BEFORE the scheduled match time.
+J. Team Captains or representatives must have lineups in written or electronic form.
+Team captains or representatives must simultaneously exchange written or electronic lineups with their opponents BEFORE the scheduled match time.
 Match time is stated on your Tennis Link schedule.
 This match time is the beginning of the 15-minute default time (see section V.E).
 Failure to comply with this rule may subject teams to a grievance and/or team default.

 L. Tennis Link does not accept partial match results.
 The scores for all match lines must be entered at the same time.
 To dispute the scorecard that has been entered, you must dispute the match in Tennis Link and notify your coordinator within 48 hours of the match.
 You must provide the match number, explanation of discrepancy, along with the corrections and copy the opposing captain